nonetallt/jinitialize-plugin/README.md

 ### import(string $plugin, string $key);
 Get a value stored in the application container.
 Imported values should only be used as default options or suggestions, given that they can be null if the commands from a given plugin haven't been executed yet.

+### recommendsExecuting();
+This method should return an array with classnames of commands that should be executed before running this command.
+Users will receive notification about recommended values when running the command either standalone or as part of a process that does not execute the recommended methods before this method.

+### requiresExecuting();
+This method should return an array with classnames of commands that **must** be executed before running this command.
+Trying to execute a process with this command that does not execute the required commands before this method will throw an exception.
+Trying to execute this command outside of a procedure will throw an exception.

 ## Testing